 We use the Beatrix Potter stories this term to provide a stimulus for our writing tasks, motivate writing and provide a strong purpose and audience for the writing that the children complete.
 As always, we find the 'book series' approach very successful and valuable for developing children's writing and for linking the writing tasks directly to the reading activities.
 It particularly helps to develop children's use of higher order vocabulary and encourages them to write in the style of a particular author.
-This topic starts with an introduction to Beatrix and what she wanted to achieve with her writing, we will look at what animals are in her stories and what she called them, concentrating on using our taught phonics and letters to write animal and character names.
-Once we have looked at the types of animals in the story and had a go at writing their names, we will move onto sentences with a
+This topic starts with an enquiry question to introduce the Beatrix Potter books - Peter Rabbit and to launch the animals unit of work - 'What do we already know about rabbits?'
+Once we have shared what we already know we find out some further information about rabbits and scaffold an information page to show what we have learnt.
+This is then repeated for Squirrels where